observablehq/plot/README.md

 ### Bin

-[Source](./src/transforms/bin.js) · [Examples](https://observablehq.com/@data-workflows/plot-bin) · The bin transform groups quantitative data — continuous measurements such as heights, weights, or temperatures — into discrete bins.
+[Source](./src/transforms/bin.js) · [Examples](https://observablehq.com/@data-workflows/plot-bin) · The bin transform aggregates quantitative data — continuous measurements such as heights, weights, or temperatures — into discrete bins.
 You can then compute summary statistics for each bin, such as a count, sum, or proportion.
 The bin transform is like a [group transform](#group) for quantitative data, and is most often used to make histograms or heatmaps.

 #### Plot.bin(*outputs*, *options*)